fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/seven-segment-meter/README.en.md

 ## Detect the numerical values of the Segment Meter.

-Run `segment_meter_reader.py` to read the values of the Segment Meter and send the data to MQTT Broker.
+Run `segment_meter_reader.py` to read the values of the Segment Meter and send the data to the MQTT Broker.

 ```sh
 $ python3 segment_meter_reader.py